shanil-sasikumar/commons/README.md

 This workflow includes two additional jobs in addition to the `build` job.
 These jobs are responsible for publishing the `nodejs/universal` and `nodejs/astro` packages, respectively.
 Let's start by looking at the job for the `astro` package.

-## <a name="astro_package_creation"></a>Astro package creation
+## <a name="astro_package_creation"></a>Package creation

-If you don't have a `nodejs` directory in your project's _root_ directory, you'll need to create one.

-Inside the `nodejs` directory, create a directory named `astro`.
-This `astro` directory will contain the contents of the `astro` package.
+Inside the `nodejs` directory, create a directory.
+This directory will contain the contents of the new package.

-To get started, add the files that should be located at the root level of the `astro` folder.
+To get started, add the following files at the root of the new directory..

 - package.json

 ```
 {
-  "name": "@netspective-labs/nlc-astro",
+  "name": "@netspective-labs/package-name",
   "version": "0.0.1",
-  "description": "A library with astro components and layouts",
+  "description": "Some brief description of the package",
   "main": "dist/index.js",
   "types": "dist/index.d.ts",
   "type": "module",